D00mch/DelegateAdapters/README.md

 }
 ```

-Check `ImageItemBinding.onBind` part.
-This works like the basic view holder without creating one.
-Just override onBind method.
-For this to work you need to turn on viewBinding:
+Check out the `ImageItemBinding.onBind` part.
+This works like a basic view holder without requiring you to create one.
+Simply override the `onBind` method.
+Note that for this to work, you need to turn on view binding.

 ```groovy
 viewBinding { enabled = true }
 ```

-Now you can use DiffUtilCompositeAdapter just like the base RecyclerView.Adapter, composing it with whatever amount of delegate adapters:
+Now you can use the `DiffUtilCompositeAdapter` just like the base `RecyclerView.Adapter`, composing it with any number of delegate adapters:

 ```kotlin
     val adapter = CompositeDelegateAdapter(